openface/onset-metaobjects/README.md

 NOTE:  This is a work in progress, not yet ready for use.

+## Features

+All MetaObjects share these common functionalities:

+- **Pickups** - Objects can be picked up and stored in player's inventory.
+- **Inventory** - Stores finite number of items.
+Objects can be used, equipped, or dropped.
+- **Equipable** - Objects can configurably be equipped/unequipped.
+- **Usable** - Objects can configurably be used/consumed a finite number of times.
+- **Extendable** - Object files can be extended using server-side events.

+Note: Hold the [I] key to bring up the inventory menu.

 ## How To Use

 The MetaObjects package is intended to work along with other packages.
-To include it your server, add it to the packages section in your `server_config.json`.
+To include it your server, add it to the packages section in the server configuration file.
+(Eg. `server_config.json`)

-Instantiate from a server-side script:
+Import it from a server-side script:

 ```
 MetaObjects = ImportPackage("metaobjects")